CoProcure/coprocure-search-widget/readme.md

 # Deployment
 ## Test browsers
+- Before deploying EVERY change, please test whatever you changed on
+    - A modern browser
+    - IE11
+    - Mobile (you can fake this by decreasing your browser window size to a width of less than 768 pixels) If testing in Browserstack, make sure you have the localhost extension installed.
-- Test your functionality.
-Generally, test every browser that has a different rendering engine
+- If you've made likely breaking changes (updated babel, refactored CSS, etc), try to test every browser that has a different rendering engine.
     - Chrome
+    - IE11
+    - iPhone (via Browserstack)
     - Safari
     - Firefox
     - Edge
-  - IE11
+    - Android (via Browserstack)
-  If testing in Browserstack, make sure you have the localhost extension installed.

 ## Update the NPM package
 - When everything is ready, `npm version patch` to up the version (or do this manually)